-- Public consultations with residents and visitors indicate that the conservation of the natural beauty of the area is considered to be very important. - Conservation management on 109 sites - Over 70% are meeting their management objectives - Advice and information is provided for the maintenance and conservation of historic buildings and archaeological sites - Over 30,000 people viewing the Gallery at Oriel y Parc visitor centre
+- Public consultations with residents and visitors indicate that the conservation of the natural beauty of the area is considered to be very important. - Conservation management on over 100 sites with over 70% already meeting their management plan objectives - Advice and information is provided for the maintenance and conservation of historic buildings and archaeological sites - Over 30,000 people viewing the Gallery at Oriel y Parc visitor centre - A recent independent review of listed buildings at risk has resulted in an increase from 4% to 7% although relatively simple actions should remove many of these from the at risk list.